About this service

 Mitral valve replacement is a procedure carried out to replace a damaged mitral valve with an artificial valve.

 The mitral valve (also called the bicuspid valve) separates the upper left heart chamber from the lower left heart chamber, and helps control blood flow through the heart.
 Problems with the mitral valve can make the heart less efficient at pumping blood around the body and in severe cases, can lead to heart failure.

 The two most common causes of mitral valve problems are mitral regurgitation and mitral stenosis.

-Mitral Stenosis occurs where the valve doesn't open as wide as it should, restricting blood flow around the body.
+Mitral stenosis occurs where the valve doesn't open as widely as it should, restricting blood flow around the body.